 What Do You Do Now?

 Don’t panic.
-Your sponsor can help you smooth out the problems, particularly if he sits on the conference committee.
-Again, you need to let him or her know your bottom line.
-You might be able to live with a delayed effective date if he or she can manage to delete the industry exemption amendment.
+Your sponsor can help you smooth out the problems, particularly if they sit on the conference committee.
+Again, you need to let the sponsor know your bottom line.
+You might be able to live with a delayed effective date if they can manage to delete the industry exemption amendment.

 Find out who sits on the conference committee and lobby them to support your bill with whatever amendments you can live with.
 Spell out the detrimental effect any amendments would have, and ask for their support to override the amendments.
 Thank them for past support and provide them with any additional information they may need to maintain their support of your bill.

-If the conference committee issues a report that would drastically change the intent of your bill and your prospects for overriding the report in either chamber look dim, its time to consider pulling your bill.
-Discuss with your sponsor the realistic prospects of salvaging the bill and whether
+If the conference committee issues a report that would drastically change the intent of your bill and your prospects for overriding the report in either chamber looks dim, it is time to consider pulling your bill.
+Discuss with your sponsor the realistic prospects of salvaging the bill and whether it should be pulled.

 Once the bill has passed the legislature, write a letter to the governor outlining what your bill does and who its supporters are.
-Let him know of the broad based support for your bill.
-Address any continuing opposition up front, and let him or her know you are available to answer any questions he/she or his/her staff may have.
-Ask him or her to sign your bill into law.
+Let the governor know of the broad based support for your bill.
+Address any continuing opposition up front, and share that you are available to answer any questions they or staff may have.
+Ask the governor to sign your bill into law.

-If the governor does sign your bill, be sure to thank him or her both personally and publicly.
+If the governor does sign your bill, be sure to say thanks both personally and publicly.
 Send out a press release that recognizes your sponsor, the governor, and all of the supporters of your bill.